‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 “In short, they have to prove that, but for the words and actions of the president, those who walked down Pennsylvania Avenue and entered the Capitol would not have done so,” he said.
 “Otherwise, everything is hearsay.”

-But the managers of an impeachment trial do not have the same obligations as criminal prosecutors, who have to prove every element of a crime, said former senator Russ Feingold, the president of the liberal American Constitution Society.
+But the managers of an impeachment trial do not have the same obligations as criminal prosecutors, who have to prove every element of a crime, said Russ Feingold, a former Democratic senator from Wisconsin and the president of the liberal American Constitution Society.

 Feingold was the only Democratic senator to vote to call for depositions from three witnesses in the 1999 Clinton trial, a motion that was approved and one that Biden had opposed.
 That vote was warranted “given the complexity of the case,” Feingold said, while “this one is not nearly in need of that kind of explication, given the obvious evidence that they’re able to present of exactly what happened.”